maierfelix/nvk/README.md

 npm run generate -- -v 1.1.82.0
 ````
 Make sure that the given specification file can be found in `generate/specifications/{v}.xml`<br/>
+You can download vulkan specification files from [here](https://github.com/KhronosGroup/Vulkan-Docs/releases)
 The emitted bindings can then be found in `generated/{v}/`

 ### Compilation: